-When his bables were fed, then he must teach them to fly, and he cheered his mate with his sweet "chick-a-dee! chick-a-dee! chick-a-dee-dee-dee."
+A Chickadee's Day.
+By Winifred Shaughness, Aged 9 Years, St. Paul, Neb.
+Blue Side.
+Just as the sun was coming up, Chickmust teach them to fly, and he cheered his mate with his sweet "chick-a-dee chick-a-dee! chick-a-dee-dee-dee."